BouvetStockholmAB/sv-boilerplate/README.md

 # SiteVision Front End Boilerplate

-Node, Gulp, Sass, Autoprefixer, minification, image optimization and embedding and more.
+Node, Gulp, Sass, LiveReload, Autoprefixer, minification, image optimization and embedding and more.

 *Created by Henrik Ekelöf at Bouvet Örebro in 2016.*